Spirit of the Endowment

-It is the spirit of sustainability of life, of eco-systems, of culture and traditions, societies and families, that most animates our commitment to the study, research and teaching of Dharma, in contemporary academic settings and disciplines.
-The Swami Vivekananda Endowment Fund was launched on 16th October, 2016, and shall seek to support individuals in the furtherance of their academic careers where their study and research have the potential of advancing the understanding of Dharma in the following domains:
+It is the spirit of sustainability of life, of eco-systems, of culture and traditions, societies and families, that most animate our commitment to the study, research, and teaching of Dharma, in contemporary academic settings and disciplines.
+The Swami Vivekananda Endowment Fund was launched on 16th October 2016, and shall seek to support individuals in the furtherance of their academic careers where their study and research have the potential of advancing the understanding of Dharma in the following domains:

 - The general understanding of Hindu Dharma, with emphasis on the perspectives of the scholar who is also a practitioner, with a commitment to a Hindu tradition or Sampradaya.

 - The contribution of Hindu Dharma in shaping India’s (Indic) Civilization and culture, including the Indic Dharma traditions i.e. Buddhist, Jain, and Sikh

 - The historical continuity and evolution of Hindu Dharma from its ancient Vedic roots to its modern manifestations and its impact on the world

 - The continuing relevance of Hindu Dharma to humanity, and the broader fields of human and social sciences (i.e. humanities)